 FAQs & Helpful Websites

-Yes.
-If a student is a U.S. Citizen or eligible noncitizen attending Fairfield University, he/she is eligible to apply for federal student aid by completing the Free Application for Federal Student Aid (FAFSA).
+Yes!
+If a student is a U.S. citizen or eligible noncitizen attending Fairfield University, he/she is eligible to apply for federal student aid by completing the Free Application for Federal Student Aid (FAFSA).
+Federal student aid is available for graduate and part-time students Direct Loan Program, and varying grant programs, depending on eligibility.

 What is financial need?

-Once the federal processing center receives a completed FAFSA, it follows established guidelines to calculate the contribution a student (and/or parent, if a dependent student) can be expected to make toward the cost of his/her education.
-The information provided on the FAFSA will be shared with other colleges as listed on the FAFSA.
-A student's "financial need" is the difference between the expected family contribution (EFC) and the cost of attendance (COA), which is the amount a college/university estimates it will cost to participate in educational programs for once academic year.
+Once the federal processing center receives a completed FAFSA, it follows established guidelines to calculate the contribution a student can be expected to make toward the cost of his/her education.
+The information provided on the FAFSA will be shared with all colleges as listed on the FAFSA.
+A student's financial need is the difference between the expected family contribution (EFC) and the cost of attendance (COA).
+Effective July 1, 2012: Federal loans for GRADUATE students are unsubsidized (non-need based).

-Will my application for student aid affect my application for admission?
+Will my application for student loans affect my application for admission?

 If I have more questions about financial aid at Fairfield University, who should I contact?

 Please contact the Office of Financial Aid.
-Our contact information, hours of operation, and counselor listing can be found HERE.
+Our contact information, hours of operation, and counselor listing are online.
 We look forward to working with you as you finance your education at Fairfield University!